 Basel tourism provides a list

-of safety precautions and map
+of safety precautions and map that everyone considering a swim

 should follow.
 That said, Basel tourism also has posted a video